johnepling/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: The Reflecting Pool
 ---

+We're trying GitHub as a blog hosting service.